 - The payment amounted to at least $600 during the year

-Once you identify who will need to be issued this form, be sure you have the most up-to-date information about your vendors in order to send them their 1099.
+Once you identify who will need to be issued this form, be sure you have the most up-to-date information about your vendors to send them their 1099.
 This means you’ll need to make sure you have their correct mailing address, name, social security number, and other information they submit on a W-9.
 Outside of the information on the W-9, you’ll also need to pull the category of the payment, an account number, and tax withholding information for each vendor.

 As we mentioned, be sure you have everything you need to issue your 1099 forms before the new year begins.
-This will help you issue them earlier in January, reducing stress as you wind down from the craziness of year-end activities.
+This will help you issue them earlier in January, reducing stress as you wind down from the frenzy of year-end activities.

 In general, these letters are not required for contributions made in which your organization provides goods or services in return.
 However, there are exceptions to the rule, so do some research about your own membership dues or service fees to be sure you don’t miss important acknowledgments.